 Previously, for Mac users who liked using Quicken, it was necessary to run VMware Fusion and use the Windows version.
 For the most part, when Intuit owned Quicken it was ignoring the Mac platform, and that resulted in problems for Mac users who want to use Quicken.

-Now with the 2015 and 2016 under their belt, they just released the latest version — Quicken 2017 for Mac.
+Now with three years under their belt, they just released the latest version — Quicken 2018 for Mac.
 This is the first version of Quicken as an independent company and no longer part of Intuit.
 It should be made known that Intuit has sold the Quicken product line to H.I.G.
 Capital.
 Quicken has promised to keep improving the Macintosh version and the latest version has kept this promise.